nmke-de/BarnabasBox/README.md

 }
 ```

-For more examples, take a look [here](https://github.com/nmke-de/Examples4BarnabasBox)!
+For more examples, take a look [here](https://github.com/nmke-de/Examples4BarnabasBox) or [here](https://github.com/nmke-de/bar-menu)!